Our Supporters

 Nicola’s family and friends generously donated £4,000 at her funeral collection, thinking of us at the most difficult of times.

-Without donors like Stephen our charity simply wouldn’t be able to fund all the work that it does, we are grateful to him for all his crazy ways of raising funds and also for increasing awareness of both inflammatory breast cancer and our charity.
+Without donors like Stephen, our charity simply wouldn’t be able to fund all the work that it does.
+We are grateful to him for all his crazy ways of raising funds and also for increasing awareness of both inflammatory breast cancer and our charity.

 We look forward to keeping you all up to date with Stephen’s future exploits.